Aayushi0008/Deepfake-Detection/README.md

 ## Dataset Preparation

-All python scripts are run inside a kubernetes pod.
+All python scripts are run inside a kubernetes pod within an Nvidia DGX-2 server
-First, run pod_creation.sh in the master node to create a pod (within DGX-2 server) Next, use the yaml files inside the yaml folder to run any particular script.
+First, run pod_creation.sh in the master node to create a pod (within DGX-2 server)
+Next, use the yaml files inside the yaml folder to run any particular script.
 If needed, assign the number of V-100 GPUs needed in the configuration.
-The command is - kubectl apply -f job.yaml
+Command - kubectl apply -f job.yaml

 ```
 Script Usage: process_frames.py [--video_path] [--output_path] [--start_frame] [--end_frame]